massalabs/station/INSTALLATION.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/massalabs/thyra/main/scripts/linux_install.sh)"
 ```

-Congratulation, your version of Thyra is now installed on your system and can be run by executing `sudo thyra-server` in your terminal.
+Congratulation, your version of Thyra is now installed on your system and can be run by executing `thyra-server` in your terminal.
 You can now browse the **websites on-chain** seamlessly.
 If you need to take the pressure off, maybe a little [game](http://flappy.massa) can help.
 If you want to get down to business, you can start your [Massalian journey](http://my.massa/thyra/wallet) right away!